Are there any pre-requisites for CNA training?

 96% PASS RATE according to the UNAR -one of the highest in the state, five convenient locations and many flexible schedules means we are the best place for you to train.
 We are experts in CNA training and train more students each year than any other school.
 You cannot get enough hands on experience at many schools, but that will NEVER be a concern at Utah CNA Training Centers!
 Competent instructors and incredible training facilities make for a great trainee!!

 We are also the only program to offer two other related courses to help you pass the state exams.
 The Test Prep courses for knowledge and skills are online and accessible for up to 90 days after you complete your course.
-These courses are the BEST resources to enhance your inclass training and they are FREE and included in your tuition.
+These courses are the BEST resources to enhance your inclass training and they are included in your tuition.

 How do I apply to work as a CNA in another state with my Utah certification?